pivotal/docs-tap/cli-plugins/apps/command-reference/commands-details/workload_create_update_apply.hbs.md

 ### <a id="apply-registry-password"></a> `--registry-password`

 To access a registry, credentials are often needed.
-If that's the case, then username and password are required and these values are set through this flag and `--registry-username`.
+If that is the case, then user name and password are required and these values are set through this flag and `--registry-username`.
 The value of this flag can also be specified through `TANZU_APPS_REGISTRY_PASSWORD`.

 ### <a id="apply-registry-token"></a> `--registry-token`

 Used for token authentication in the private registry.
-This flag, as the others related to private registry opts, can be set as `TANZU_APPS_REGISTRY_TOKEN` envvar.
+This flag, as the others related to private registry opts, is set as `TANZU_APPS_REGISTRY_TOKEN` envvar.

 ### <a id="apply-registry-username"></a> `--registry-username`